ircv3/ircv3-specifications/extensions/rename.md

     C: RENAME #evil #good :Don't be evil
     S: :irc.example.com FAIL RENAME CHANNEL_NAME_IN_USE #evil #good :Channel already exists

-Failing to rename a channel because you can not convert between channel types:
+Failing to rename a channel because you the server disallows changing prefix types:

     C: RENAME #global %local
-    S: :irc.example.com FAIL RENAME CANNOT_RENAME #global %local :You cannot change a channel type
+    S: :irc.example.com FAIL RENAME CANNOT_RENAME #global %local :You cannot change a channel prefix type

 Failing to rename a channel because it has been renamed recently: